aerickt/lapwing-for-beginners/src/Chapter-01.md

 Before we continue, it's important to be aware of some of the terminology surrounding key presses in steno.

-* Chord: a group of keys pressed all at once representing a single sound.
+* *Chord*: a group of keys that represent a sound.

-* Stroke: a group of keys pressed all at once representing a syllable.
+* *Stroke*: synonymous with chord; can also be a verb describing the action of pressing a chord.

-* Outline: a group of one or more strokes that is mapped to a translation.
+* *Outline*: a group of one or more strokes that is mapped to a translation.

-The terms "stroke" and "chord" are almost synonymous, but there is a subtle distinction between the two.
-Generally, "stroke" refers to a group of keys that make a complete sound: one that contains at least one vowel and one consonant.
-On the other hand, "chord" refers to a group of keys that make a single sound—like one consonant or one vowel.

-So, `KOPL/PHREU/KAEUT` would be considered an outline for the word "complicate".
-It is made up of 3 strokes, one of which is `KOPL`.
-Within this stroke, there is the `PL` chord that represents the ending "m" consonant.
 Here is an excellent graphic from [Jen's steno explainers](https://steno.sammdot.ca/steno-terminology.png):

 ![steno terminology explainer](img/1-terminology.png)

-Don't worry too much about the terminology right now, but it will become important later on.

 ### Steno is primarily phonetic